Israel reports 8 combat deaths as troops battle Hezbollah in Lebanon and fears of a wider war mount

 Iran said it would respond to any violation of its sovereignty with even heavier strikes on Israeli infrastructure.

 Magdy reported from Cairo.
-Associated Press writers Kareem Chehayeb in Beirut, Jack Jeffrey in Jerusalem and Melanie Lidman in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Wafaa Shurafa in Deir al-Balah, Gaza Strip, Jack Jeffrey in Jerusalem and Melanie Lidman in Tel Aviv, Israel, contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war